 Take the opportunity of defrosting to sort through the content of the freezer

 After defrosting, clean the inside of the unit with soap and water, rinse, wipe down, and make sure it is completely dry before switching on again.
 Don’t forget to clean the door seals

 To avoid the requirement for commercial refrigeration repairs by a mechanic you should defrost your appliances regularly; see the manual for advice and technical support information on maintenance and servicing.

 Why Is Your Commercial Refrigerator Freezing At The Back?

-Frost or ice build-up rarely calls for an emergency fridge repair – usually it’s a condition which builds up slowly, and can affect a fridge, freezer or chiller.
+Frost or ice build-up rarely calls for an emergency fridge repair – usually, it’s a condition that builds up slowly and can affect a fridge, freezer, or chiller.

-There are two common types of icing; one is a powdery textured ice which builds up over a period of time, and is formed by condensation.
+There are two common types of icing; one is a powdery textured ice that builds up over a period of time and is formed by condensation.
 Warm air from outside the appliance gets in and condenses when it meets the cold air in the fridge, forming tiny droplets of condensate.